oracle/truffleruby/doc/contributor/how-to-guide.md

-When you modify C-files (*.c, *.h) or compilation-related Ruby files (e.g. `lib/truffle/rbconfig.rb`) you should either increase ABI (Application binary interface) check version if the change doesn't affect ABI or increase ABI version itself explicitly by modifying one of the files:
+When you modify C-files (*.c, *.h) or compilation-related Ruby files (e.g. `lib/truffle/rbconfig.rb`) you should either increase ABI (Application Binary Interface) version if the change does affect the ABI or increase the ABI *check* version explicitly by modifying one of the files:

 - lib/cext/ABI_version.txt